-Asperger syndrome is part of the autistic spectrum and those with Asperger’s are known to have fewer problems with speaking and can be of average or above-average intelligence.
-Doctors no longer diagnose people with Asperger's, anymore but if you were diagnosed with it before, this will stay as your diagnosis.
+Asperger’s syndrome is part of the autistic spectrum and those with Asperger’s syndrome are known to have fewer problems with speaking and can be of average or above-average intelligence.
+Clinicians no longer diagnose people with Asperger's syndrome but if you were diagnosed with it before, this will stay as your diagnosis.

-People with a demand avoidant profile can appear to have better social understanding and communication skills than others on the autism spectrum, and are often able to use this to their advantage.
-They may however not really have as good an understanding of social matters as would initially be apparent.
+Autistic people with a demand avoidant profile can appear to have better social understanding and communication skills than others on the autism spectrum, however what underlies their demand avoidance is severe anxiety and they will need help and support to reduce their anxiety.
+They do not really have as good an understanding of social matters as would initially be apparent.

-The distinctive features of a demand avoidant profile include:
+The distinctive features of a demand avoidant profile in autism include:

-- resists and avoids the ordinary demands of life
+- resisting and avoiding the ordinary demands of life

-- uses social strategies as part of avoidance, e.g. distracting, giving excuses
+- using social strategies as part of avoidance, e.g. distracting, giving excuses

-- appears comfortable in role play and make-believe situations
+- appearing comfortable in role play and make-believe situations

-- displays obsessive behaviour that is often focused on other people.
+- displaying obsessive behaviour that is often focused on other people.

-People with this profile can appear controlling and dominating, especially when they feel anxious.
+People with this profile can appear controlling and dominating however this is because they feel anxious.
 However, they can also be enigmatic and charming when they feel secure and in control.
-It’s important to acknowledge that these people have a hidden disability.
+It is important to acknowledge that these people have a hidden disability.

 The local position statement for demand avoidant profile can be found in the downloads section of this page.

-Further information on demand avoidance is available on the National Autistic Society website.
+Further information on Pathological Demand Avoidance (PDA) is available on the National Autistic Society website.

 Children and young people

-For adults, all referrals for assessment will go to Bristol autism support services (BASS) for adults.
-BASS will assess and diagnose people who are referred to by their GP but as well as also provide post-diagnostic support, advice and training.
+For adults, all referrals for assessment will go to Bristol Autism Spectrum Service (BASS) for adults managed by Avon Wiltshire Partnership.
+BASS will assess and diagnose people who are referred to by their GP but can also provide post-diagnostic support, advice and training.

-Further details about the Early Bird programme is available on the NAS website.
+Further details about the Early Bird programme are available on the NAS website.